CONTEXTUAL PRACTICE 1 - 2017/8

 Students may examine a range of theories developed by a range of performance practitioners.
 This module and its bibliography may be adapted to reflect the interests of the current cohort.

-Guidance and tuition will be given on the creation of the student working journal, the rehearsal logbook including annotated scripts and the analytical and critically reflective written submissions that will be produced in the course of the training.
+Guidance and tuition will be given on the creation of the student working journal, the rehearsal logbook including annotated scripts.

 To provide experience of acting in one or more heightened or non-naturalistic text(s).